 Chart Patterns Cheat Sheet

-Cryptocurrency chart patterns appear when traders are buying and selling at certain levels, and therefore, price oscillates between these levels, creating patterns.
+Crypto chart patterns cheat sheet appear when traders are buying and selling at certain levels, and therefore, price oscillates between these levels, creating candlestick patterns cheat sheet.
 When price finally does break out of the price pattern, it can represent a significant change in sentiment.

 One of altFINS’ unique strengths is the automated pattern recognition across 4 time intervals (15m, 1h, 4h, 1d).
-The system automatically identifies 16 common crypto trading patterns and also indicates likely price path going forward (see example chart “Trading patterns” – Breakout).
+The system automatically identifies 27 common crypto trading patterns cheat sheet and also indicates likely price path going forward (see example chart “Trading patterns cheat sheet” – Breakout).

 But traders still need to be able to interpret the signals, manage their entry/exit points, stop loss levels, and even select those situations with the best chances of working.